jecki/DHParser/documentation_src/manuals/02_nodetree.rst

     >>> last_match
     Node('word', 'Palace')

 While nodes contain references to their children, a node does not contain a references to its parent.
-As a last resort (because it is slow) the node's parent can be found by the `find_parent`-function which must be executed ony ancestor of the node::
+The method :py:meth:`~nodetree.Node.pick_pach` (described below) can be used to pick the complete list of ancestors leading up to and including a particular node.
+As a last resort (because it is slow) the node's parent can be found by the `find_parent`-function which must be executed on any ancestor of the node::

     >>> printw(sentence.find_parent(last_match))